sodazone/ocelloids-services/packages/server/README.md

 - **Resilience and Reliability:** Ensures uninterrupted operation with persistent data storage between restarts.
 Supports graceful shutdowns, retries employing truncated exponential backoff, reliable webhook delivery, continuous chain tip catch-up, and efficient caching for light clients.
 - **Observability:** Exports Prometheus-compatible telemetry metrics.
 - **Scalability:** Can run in a distributed way, decoupling the sourcing of onchain data from the execution of automation programs.
-- **Programmability:** Utilizes agents as modular building blocks for automation, with each agent offering specific functionalities.
+- **Programmability:** Provides agents as modular building blocks for automation, with each agent offering specific functionalities.
 Refer to the "agents" section for the currently available agents.

 ## Configuration